hdescobarh/parkinson-gene-panel/README.md

 - I used BEDOPS v2.4.41 (Neph et al., 2012) to validate the BED file format, merge any overlapping intervals, and ensure the coordinate systems were correct.

+- The exons has a padding of -16 and +5 to include the recommended minimum padding (Rehder et al., 2021) for exome approaches.

 ## Results (v.0.1.0)

 ![Fig1](assets/origin_and_consensus_counts_by_type.png)